Why is this medication prescribed?

 How should this medicine be used?

-Betamethasone comes in ointment, cream, lotion, and aerosol (spray) in various strengths for use on the skin.
-It is usually applied one to four times a day.
+Betamethasone comes in ointment, cream, lotion, gel, and aerosol (spray) in various strengths for use on the skin and as a foam to apply to the scalp.
+It is usually applied once or twice daily.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use betamethasone exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.
-Do not apply it to other areas of your body or wrap or bandage the treated area unless directed to do so by your doctor.
+Do not apply it to other areas of your body or use it to treat other skin conditions unless directed to do so by your doctor.

-To use the lotion on your scalp, part your hair, apply a small amount of the medicine on the affected area, and rub it in gently.
-Protect the area from washing and rubbing until the lotion dries.
+To use the foam on your scalp, part your hair, apply a small amount of the medicine on the affected area, and rub it in gently.
 You may wash your hair as usual but not right after applying the medicine.

-Avoid prolonged use on the face, in the genital and rectal areas, and in skin creases and armpits unless directed by your doctor.
+This medication is only for use on the skin.
+Do not let betamethasone topical get into your eyes or mouth and do not swallow it.
+Avoid use in the genital and rectal areas and in skin creases and armpits unless directed by your doctor.

 If you are using betamethasone on a child's diaper area, do not use tight-fitting diapers or plastic pants.
 Such use may increase side effects.